pocket-portal/zine/README.md

 5. Fold the whole stack in half left-to-right and staple/bind the spine.

 ![Zine assembly illustration by Nash High for the Zine Arranger](https://i.imgur.com/QUZWc3g.png)

+You're done!
+Admire your marvelous copy of the zine.

 # Editing the Zine